saltstack/salt/doc/topics/aws.rst

 delvol_on_destroy
 =================
-This argument overrides the default DeleteOnTermination setting in the AMI for the root EBS volume for an instance.
+This argument overrides the default DeleteOnTermination setting in the AMI for the EBS volumes for an instance.
 Many AMIs contain 'false' as a default, resulting in orphaned volumes in the EC2 account, which may unknowingly be charged to the account.
 This setting can be added to the profile or map file for an instance.

+If set, this setting will apply to the root EBS volume and any other volumes that were created by salt-cloud using the 'volumes' setting

 .. code-block:: yaml